How to avoid stamp duty on commercial property

 While it may be tempting to try and avoid paying stamp duty on commercial property, it is important to understand the risks and consequences involved.
 Engaging in practices to evade taxes can result in severe penalties, legal issues, and damage to your reputation.
 Instead, it is advisable to explore legitimate options for tax planning and seek professional advice when necessary.

-See also How to delete transaction history
+See also How to upload images to chat gpt

 One of the primary risks of attempting to avoid stamp duty is the potential for being caught by tax authorities.
 Tax evasion is a criminal offence and can lead to prosecution, fines, and even imprisonment.
 The authorities have robust systems in place to detect fraudulent activities, and being caught can have serious consequences for individuals or businesses.